Redwood Shores, Calif.—Jul 25, 2019

 The Oracle Challenger Series continues to build on Oracle’s commitment to US tennis on both the professional and collegiate levels.
 Oracle sponsors the Oracle US Tennis Awards, two $100,000 grants awarded annually to assist young players as they transition from college into the professional ranks.
 In addition to sponsoring the Intercollegiate Tennis Association rankings, Oracle will host the 2019 Oracle ITA Masters in Malibu, CA, September 26-29 and the 2019 Oracle ITA National Fall Championships in Newport Beach, CA, November 6-10.

-For more information about the Oracle Challenger Series, visit oraclechallengerseries.com.
+For more information about the Oracle Challenger Series, visit www.oraclechallengerseries.com.

-The Oracle Challenger Series, which was created to offer American tennis players unparalleled opportunities to secure both prize money and ranking points, builds on Oracle’s commitment to help support U.S. tennis for men and women at both the collegiate and professional level.
-The Series features equal prize money in a groundbreaking tournament format that combines the ATP Challenger Tour and WTA 125K Series.
+The Oracle Challenger Series was established to help up-and-coming American tennis players secure both ranking points and prize money.
+The Oracle Challenger Series is the next chapter in Oracle’s ongoing commitment to support US tennis for men and women on the collegiate and professional levels.
+The series features equal prize money in a groundbreaking tournament format that combines the ATP Challenger Tour and WTA 125K Series.

-The Series offers an unmatched potential prize of wild cards into the main draw of the BNP Paribas Open, widely considered the top combined ATP World Tour and WTA professional tennis tournament in the world, for the top two American male and female finishers.
+The series offers an unmatched potential prize of wild cards into the main draw of the BNP Paribas Open, widely considered the top combined ATP Tour and WTA professional tennis tournament in the world, for the top two American male and female finishers.